 • Chocolate pizzelles: Replace the anise extract with vanilla extract for a total of 2 teaspoons of vanilla extract, add an extra ¼ cup of sugar and replace ⅓ cup of the flour with cocoa powder.

-• Lemon-lime pizzelles: Substitute the anise extract with 1 teaspoon each of lemon and lime juices and add 1 tablespoons each of grated lemon and lime zest.
+• Lemon-lime pizzelles: Substitute the anise extract with 1 teaspoon each of lemon and lime juices and add 1 tablespoon each of grated lemon and lime zest.

 • Orange pizzelles: Substitute the anise extract with 2 tablespoons of orange juice and add 2 tablespoons of grated orange zest.